segmentio/kafka-go/docker_compose_versions/README.md

 ### Kafka v101, v111, v201, v211 and v221

-In kafka-go repo, all the tests require sasl.enabled.mechanisms as PLAIN,SCRAM-SHA-256,SCRAM-SHA-512 for the Kafka cluster
+In kafka-go repo, all the tests require sasl.enabled.mechanisms as PLAIN,SCRAM-SHA-256,SCRAM-SHA-512 for the Kafka cluster.

-It has been observed for Kafka v101, v111, v201, v211 and v221 which are used in the circleci for build are having issues with SCRAM.
+It has been observed for Kafka v101, v111, v201, v211 and v221 which are used in the circleci for build have issues with SCRAM.

 There is no way to override the config sasl.enabled.mechanisms causing Kafka cluster to start up as PLAIN.